mahowak/LING104/README.md

 On weeks when there are no big projects due, there will be little R practice assignments due.
 These are intended to take about an hour to complete and will keep you fresh in your R skills.
 You can skip one over the course of the quarter (complete 3 out of 4).

 ### A word about your well-being
 We get it.
 The last year has been extraodinarily difficult and has taken a toll on all of us.
-We recognize there will be issues that come up thorughout the quarter and that we can't expect "business as usual."
-We will make every effort to be accomodating to your needs, and we hope you will do the same for us instructors!
+We recognize there will be issues that come up throughout the quarter and that we can't expect "business as usual."
+We will make every effort to be accommodating to your needs, and we hope you will do the same for us instructors!

 ### Grading